 #1: "100% Recyclable" plastic bottles

 You’ve probably seen plastic bottles labelled “100% recyclable”.
 This is technically true, but it doesn’t mean they’re eco-friendly.
 Virtually all plastic bottles are made of PET, which is recyclable.
 But most of them won't actually be recycled into new plastic bottles.
 Why?
-It’s because there’s not enough demand for recycled plastic.
+It’s mainly because there’s not enough demand for recycled plastic.
 For instance, Coca Cola only uses 20% recycled content in their packaging globally.
 For the recycling loop to work we need 100% recycled plastic bottles, not recyclable.
-Even then, plastic bottles can only be recycled 2-3 times as the properties of the plastic degrade each time - recycling is definitely not the solution.
+Even then, plastic bottles can only be recycled 2-3 times as the properties of the plastic degrade each time.
+Not to mention the lack of funding for recycling facilities - with local councils and taxpayers footing most of the bill.
+It's clear that recycling is definitely not the solution.

 #2: "Zero-Waste-To-Landfill" is not the same as Zero Waste